cozy/cozy-docs/src/documents/hack/getting-started/first-app.html.md

 npm install sqlite3 --save
 ```

-Then we need to initialize the database, change the following to server.js:
+Then we need to initialize the database.
+To achieve that, change the following in server.js:
 ```javascript
 var http = require('http'),
     express = require('express'),